cloud-gov/cf-subpath-proxy/README.md

 1. Clone this repo and copy `manifest.yml-dist` to `manifest.yml`.
 1. Edit `manifest.yml` to set the application name and hostname+domain path.
 1. Run `cf push`.
 1. If the misbehaving app on is a `.internal` domain, add a network policy enabling the proxy to reach it.
+For example:
   `cf add-network-policy subpath-strip-proxy --destination-app <appname>`

 ---